leedavid24/truth-evaluator-service/README.md

 ## Getting Started

+This program uses pre-trained models from [Hugging Face](https://huggingface.co/).
+Depending on the model's used it may require significant storage and computational power, its advised to look at specific model requirements before using them.

+The default models used are [facebook/bart-large-mnli](https://huggingface.co/facebook/bart-large-mnli) for zero-shot classification and [google/flan-t5-base](https://huggingface.co/google/flan-t5-base) for reasoning and text generation.

 ### Prerequisites
 -   Python Version 3.11 or less (`distutils` is not supported on 3.12)
 -   8 GB of RAM or higher (if running models locally)